 Transformers (originally developed for language processing) have revolutionized many domains, and they are now making inroads in fraud detection.
 The key innovation of transformers is the self-attention mechanism, which allows modeling long-range dependencies in sequences.
 In the context of transaction data, transformers can analyze transaction sequences or sets of features in flexible ways.

-Moreover, large pre-trained foundation models (akin to GPT or BERT, but for payments) are emerging, where a model is pre-trained on massive amounts of transaction data to learn general patterns, then fine-tuned for specific fraud tasks.
+Moreover, large pre-trained foundation models (akin to GPT or BERT, but for payments) are emerging.
+In this case, a model is pre-trained on massive amounts of transaction data to learn general patterns, then fine-tuned for specific fraud tasks.
+So that these models can “speak” transactional data.

 One of the most notable recent developments comes from Stripe, which announced a transformer-based “Payments Foundation Model.”
 This is a large-scale self-supervised model trained on tens of billions of transactions to create rich numeric representations (embeddings) of each transaction.
 The idea is analogous to how language models embed words: Stripe’s model learns a high-dimensional embedding for a transaction that captures its essential characteristics and context.
 Transactions with similar patterns end up with similar embeddings (for example, transactions from the same bank or the same email domain cluster together in embedding space).
 These embeddings serve as a universal representation that can be used for various tasks: fraud detection, risk scoring, identifying businesses in trouble, etc. For the fraud use-case, Stripe reports a dramatic improvement: by feeding sequences of these transaction embeddings into a downstream classifier, they achieved an increase in detection rate for certain fraud attacks from 59% to 97% overnight.
 In particular, they targeted “card testing” fraud (fraudsters testing stolen card credentials with small purchases), something that often hides in high-volume data.
 The transformer foundation model was able to spot subtle sequential patterns of card testing that previous feature-engineered models missed, blocking attacks in real-time before they could do damage.
 This showcases the potential of transformer models: “Turns out attention was all payments needed!”, as the Stripe engineers quip.

-Researchers have applied Transformer encoders to tabular data.12 For example, using models like TabTransformer or integration of transformers with structured data.
-They reported improved accuracy over MLPs and even over tree models in some cases.
+Researchers have applied Transformer encoders to tabular data as well.13 For example, using models like TabTransformer or integration of transformers with structured data.
+They reported improved accuracy over MLPs and even over tree models in some cases.14

 Transformers can also model cross-item sequences: one can feed a sequence of past transactions as a “sentence” into a transformer, where each transaction is like a token embedding (comprising attributes like amount, merchant category, etc.).
 The transformer can then output a representation of the sequence or of the next transaction’s risk.
 This is similar to an RNN’s use but with the advantage of attention capturing long-range dependencies (e.g., a pattern that repeats after 20 transactions).
 There have been experiments where a transformer outperformed LSTM on fraud sequence classification, due to its parallel processing and ability to consider all transactions’ relations at once.